What is the IRS Fresh Start Initiative?

 How To Apply For IRS Tax Debt Forgiveness Program

-To make it easier for taxpayers to qualify for the Tax Debt Forgiveness Program, the IRS has expanded their Fresh Start initiative.
-Under IRS new flexible rules, taxpayers do not have to disclose extensive financial details to the IRS to qualify their paying ability.
+To make it easier for taxpayers to qualify for the tax debt forgiveness program, the IRS has expanded their Fresh Start initiative.
 The Fresh Start initiative offers taxpayers the following ways to pay their tax debt:

 - Offers in Compromise.
 An Offer in Compromise (OIC) is an agreement that allows taxpayers to settle their tax debt for less than the full amount that they owe.
 Fresh Start Initiative expanded and streamlined the OIC program.
 The IRS now has more flexibility when analyzing a taxpayer’s ability to pay.
 This makes the Offer In Compromise program available to a large group of taxpayers.

 If you are considering applying to the Fresh Start Program, let our experts guide you through the processes.
-Give us a call at 877-589-2482.
+Give us a call at 833-419-RISE (7473).